Mackenzie-High/autumn/specification/New_Expression.md

 ## Details

-+ The constructor overload will be selected using the [Constructor Resolution Algorithm](TextPage.html?page=Resolution).
++ The constructor overload will be selected using the <a href="Resolution.md">Constructor Resolution Algorithm</a>.
 + The constructor overload is selected at compile-time.
 + Boxing of the arguments will be performed, when necessary.
 + Unboxing of the arguments will be performed, when necessary.